 - Detailed: benefit from granular category views in standard industry hierarchy, with comprehensive feature coding

-- Backed with Industry Expertise: tap into NPD’s deep industry knowledge across e-commerce
+- Backed with Industry Expertise: tap into NPD’s deep industry knowledge across e-commerce and brick-and-mortar

 For a more granular view on e-commerce, consumer-centered industry issues, and custom analysis, check out our suite of solutions: